nim-lang/website/jekyll/_posts/2019-01-08-nim-in-2018-a-short-recap.md

 author: The Nim Team
 ---

-There were several big news in the Nim world in 2018 -- two new major releases, partnership with Status, and so on.
+There were several big news in the Nim world in 2018 -- two new major releases, partnership with Status, and much more.
 But let us go chronologically.